-September 21 brings the Autumn Equinox, observed by cultures from the ancient Greeks to Aboriginal Australians; the Arboretum has a day filled with events starting just after sunrise with the annual 'Bye-Bye Buzzards' seasonal send-off and continuing through evening hours with live music from 5-7p.m., then a black-light scorpion walk after 7:00pm.
+March 21 brings the Spring Equinox, observed by cultures from the ancient Greeks to Aboriginal Australians; the Arboretum has a day filled with events starting just after sunrise with the annual 'Welcome Back Buzzards' seasonal send-off .

 Pearson and others will guide birdwalks through the gardens at 8:30, and from 9:00-2:00 volunteer wildlife rehabbers from the Arizona Game & Fish Department will have a popular living exhibit of raptors and reptiles set up near the Smith Building, so kids and adults alike can have closeup views of a real, live Turkey Vulture along with hawks and owls.
 View a Bye Bye Buzzards Day event video by Arboretum Volunteer Mike Rolfe

 ASU Professor Dave Pearson is our special guest for the morning, and will be stationed near the Desert Legume Garden "talking about TUVUs" from about 7:00 am until 8:30, when he will lead a bird walk around the grounds in search of other BTA birds, mammals and critters.

 Turkey Vultures return in March.
 Spring and Summer months are spent here at the Arboretum.
 By late September the huge birds began to depart, heading south to spend the Winter months in Mexico.
 By early October, they're gone.